-You will find the full details of NTP's studies in the linked document and table below: Synthetic Turf/Recycled Tire Crumb Rubber Research Program
+You will find the full details of NTP's studies in the linked Research Reports below.

-Cell-based tests to assess the bioaccessibility (availability of substances to interact with cells, because they have leached out of the original material) and biological effect of crumb rubber constituents in human-derived cell lines:
+Cell-based tests assessing the availability of substances to interact with cells, due to leaching out of the original material, and their biological effects in human-derived cell lines:

 |Feasibility to conduct in vivo studies||

-To determine the feasibility of conducting in vivo studies by various routes of exposure:
+Feasibility testing of in vivo studies by various routes of exposure:

 |Female mouse 14-day||

 Short-term in vivo studies assessing the potential for systemic exposure to crumb rubber constituents.
 Exposure routes include:

 14-Day Exposure Characterization Studies of Crumb Rubber in Female Mice Housed on Mixed-Bedding or Dosed Via Feed or Oral Gavage

 - California Office of Environmental Health Hazard Assessment

 A: As athletes and children dive and play on these surfaces, crumb rubber particles have been found to cling to clothing, skin, or hair.
 This can lead to unintentionally inhaling, ingesting, and skin contact with the crumb rubber or with chemicals that may leach out of it.
 At this point, the health effects of exposure to crumb rubber are unknown.